ackmanx/webapp-monorepo/README.md

 1. Set up DNS if using a custom domain (see below)
 1. Add a link to it in `app-selector.ejs`

+These apps are all currently SPA and do not have their own custom server side templates

 ## Deploying